kaua‘i historical society archives – Archive Finding Aids

 The structure of the Finding Aid is dictated by a set of rules known as General International Standard Archival Description.
 Therefore, in the KHS’s Finding Aids, descriptions for the highest levels include:

 - title—the name of the records creator and the nature of the group

 - dates—the date span of the material

-- level of description—placement of the group being described within the
+- level of description—placement of the group being described within the arrangement hierarchy

 - extent and medium—quantity and type of documents

-- context—brief history of the function and office of origin/person
+- context—brief history of the function and office of origin/person responsible

-- content and structure—notes about the kinds of documents and the way
+- content and structure—notes about the kinds of documents and the way they are organized

 - conditions of access and use—indication of any access restrictions